friedrith/abstract-syntax-tree/slides/slides.md

 ## How I learned to stop worrying and love the AST

-Thibault Friedrich --- September 19th, 2024
+Thibault Friedrich --- February 26th, 2025

 <!--
 The last comment block of each slide will be treated as slide notes.
 It will be visible and editable in Presenter Mode along with the slide.
 [Read more in the docs](https://sli.dev/guide/syntax.html#notes)